 Of all places, I’d never thought I’d read a political article from Vanity Fair that I would agree with—but T.A.
-Franks has a good piece in the popular culture publication about Attorney General Jeff Sessions’ undisclosed meetings with Russian Ambassador Sergey Kislyak.
+Frank has a good piece in the popular culture publication about Attorney General Jeff Sessions’ undisclosed meetings with Russian Ambassador Sergey Kislyak.
 There’s no liberal rancor.
 There are no Manchurian Candidate innuendos, it’s simply looking at the transcripts and questions from Sens.
 Pat Leahy (D-VT) and Al Franken (D-MN) and saying that there’s no evidence of wrongdoing, nor is there any evidence that Sessions perjured himself in his answer to Franken:

 Originally, when writing this story, I intended to offer three hypotheses for what could have happened: (1) Sessions was colluding with Moscow and trying to hide it.
 (2) Sessions wasn’t colluding with Moscow, but he forgot about his meetings with Kislyak.
 (3) Sessions wasn’t colluding with Moscow, but decided to lie about contacts with Russians.

 Then I reviewed the tape.
 And now I dismiss all three.